kant/blockchain-starter-kit/README.md

 The "BUILD" phase of the delivery pipeline clones your GitHub repository, installs any dependencies, and runs all of the automated unit tests for all of your smart contracts.
 If any unit tests fail, then the delivery pipeline will fail and your changes will not be deployed.

 The "DEPLOY" phase of the delivery pipeline deploys your smart contracts into the IBM Cloud.
-It is reponsible for provisioning and configuring an instance of the IBM Blockchain Platform: Starter Plan (the blockchain network), an instance of Cloudant (the wallet for blockchain credentials), deploying the smart contracts, and deploying RESTful API servers for each deployed smart contract.
+It is responsible for provisioning and configuring an instance of the IBM Blockchain Platform: Starter Plan (the blockchain network), an instance of Cloudant (the wallet for blockchain credentials), deploying the smart contracts, and deploying RESTful API servers for each deployed smart contract.

 If you click "View logs and history", you can see the latest logs for your build: